OHME! Foods: Crafting a Credible Experience

 Designer & Researcher

-🏆 FLUI Design Hackathon Finalist (2nd out of 168 participants)
+🏆 FLUI Hackathon Finalist (2nd out of 168 participants)

 Purchasing is Effortless, Elegant, and Engaging